SanioLuke/Mobify-Product-List-App/README.md

 ![ads logo][adslogo]
 Mobify - Product List App [Version]() 1.0.0
 ======

+Please download the APK File of this application from here : [Download APK][4]

 This android application is a small integration of API call for retriving sample products data from dummy API server and displaying the list of products along with its other details.
 The app includes pages like

 * Splash Screen